Oh, what a pain in the butt those anal glands can be!

 This impaction is uncomfortable, and the longer the secretions stay in the gland and start to thicken, the more painful it becomes, and a greater chance of rupture exists.
 Once this process has started, then the problems begin.

-The following risk factors can alter the anatomy associated with the glands, or affect your dog's poop (i.e., the consistency of the poop).
-And it's these factors that can predispose a dog to having more problems with their anal glands becoming infected.
+The following risk factors can alter the anatomy associated with the glands or affect your dog's poop (i.e., the consistency of the poop).
+And it's these factors that can predispose a dog to have more problems with their anal glands becoming infected.

-Conditions that can increase chances of anal gland problems include:
+Conditions that can increase the chances of anal gland problems include:

 The difference in anal glands between species